toddfoster/sharedprayers/content/liturgies/palmSunday.md

 > **To you, O Lord.**

 Officiant:
-> Blessed are you, O Lord our God, who gives us food and drink as the body and blood of Christ.
-Receive the prayers we offer this day for all those in need in every place and grant that all who come to your table may love and serve you and one another; through Jesus Christ our Lord.
+> Blessed are you, Lord our God, who sent your Son among us to bear the pain and grief of humankind.
+Receive the prayers we offer this day for all those in need in every place and as we near the holy mountain grant us strength on our journey; through Jesus Christ our Lord.

 **People:**
 > **Amen.**